KidRated.com is listed by the kidSAFE Seal Program.

 All these kids rate the Southbank Centre 10/10

 If you fancy coming into town then take a wander along the Southbank.
-Visit the food market outside the restaurant Canteen if you’re feeling peckish.
+Visit the food market outside the Royal Festival Hall if you’re feeling peckish.
 And check to see if there’s a free event in the Southbank Centre if you want to inject a little culture into proceedings.

 Click Here for 50 Great things for Teenagers to Do in London